Eburones: Etymology

-Most scholars derive the ethnonym Eburones from the Gaulish word for 'yew-tree', eburos, itself stemming from Proto-Celtic eburos ('yew'; cf. OIr. ibar 'yew', MBret. euor 'alder buck-thorn', MW. efwr European 'cow parsnip', also known as 'hog-weed', Heracleum sphondylium).
+Most scholars derive the ethnonym Eburones from the Gaulish word for 'yew-tree', eburos, itself stemming from Proto-Celtic eburos ('yew'), related to Old Irish ibar ('yew'), medieval Breton euor ('alder buck-thorn'), and Middle Welsh efwr (European 'cow parsnip', also known as 'hog-weed', Heracleum sphondylium).
 This interpretation is supported by the story, as told by Julius Caesar, of how the Eburonean king Catuvolcus killed himself with poisonous yew in a ritualistic suicide.

 An alternative Germanic etymology from *eburaz ('boar'; cf. ON jofurr, Ger.
 Eber) has also been proposed.
 Xavier Delamarre points out that coins of the Aulerci Eburovices, in Normandy, show the head of a wild boar, and argues that there might have been, further northeast, a "semantic contamination, in the mixed Germano-Celtic Rhenish areas, of the Gaulish eburos by the Germanic quasi-homonym *eburaz."
-Joseph Vendryes saw a Celtic 'boar-god' *epro behind the name of the yew, and it has been noted that the boar and the yew are both associated with concepts of lordship and longevity in the Germanic and—to a lesser extent—Celtic traditions, which may provided a reason for such a "contamination".
+Joseph Vendryes saw a Celtic 'boar-god' *epro behind the name of the yew, and it has been noted that the boar and the yew are both associated with concepts of lordship and longevity in the Germanic and—to a lesser extent—Celtic traditions, which may have provided a reason for such a "contamination".

 The second part of the ethnonym, -ones, is commonly found in both Celtic (Lingones, Senones, etc.) and Germanic (Ingvaeones, Semnones, etc.) tribal names in the Roman era.

 Maurits Gysseling has suggested that place names such as Averbode and Avernas (Hannut) might be derived from the Eburones.